rohan843/CTFs/picoCTF_129_Matryoshka_Doll/README.md

 ---

 I ran `zsteg -a` on the file, and it reported that the extra data at the end is a ZIP archive.
 I'll try extracting and un-zipping it.

+---

+I have extracted the appended data using `dd` and have unzipped it to get another `png` image.
+This image, too is an image of a doll, only smaller than the previous one.